-CPhTs must complete a minimum of twenty (20) hours of continuing education in pharmacy-related subject matter during each two (2) year recertification cycle.
-For recertification candidates, one (1) hour of the twenty (20) hours must be in the subject of pharmacy law and one (1) hour must be in the subject of patient safety (refer to Accreditation Council for Pharmacy Education (ACPE) definition of patient safety, defined in the ACPE Policy and Procedures Manual).
+Certificants must complete a minimum of twenty (20) hours of continuing education (CE) during each two (2) year recertification cycle.
+Any CE hours earned after January 1, 2015 must be in pharmacy technician-specific subject matter.
+For recertification candidates, one (1) hour of the twenty (20) hours must be in the subject of pharmacy law and one (1) hour must be in the subject of patient safety (refer to the ACPE definition of patient safety in the ACPE Policy and Procedures Manual, topic designation 05).
 For reinstatement candidates, two (2) of the twenty (20) hours must be in the subject of pharmacy law and one (1) hour must be in the subject of patient safety.
-A maximum of fifteen (15) hours of the twenty (20) hours may be earned by completing a relevant college course with a grade of “C” or better.
-A maximum of ten (10) hours may be earned by completing in-service projects.
+A maximum of ten (10) hours of the twenty (20) hours may be earned by completing a relevant college course with a grade of “C” or better.
+A maximum of five (5) hours may be earned by completing in-service projects.

-CPhTs must complete all continuing education hours within the two (2) year recertification cycle (on or before the expiration date).
+CPhTs must complete all CE hours within the two (2) year recertification cycle (on or before the expiration date).
 No CE hours completed before certification is granted may be used to satisfy recertification requirements.
 CE hours can only be applied to the recertification cycle in which they are completed, and cannot be carried over and applied to future cycles.

-PTCB has determined that all CE programs offered through providers accredited by the Accreditation Council for Pharmacy Education (ACPE) satisfy the requirement of pertaining to pharmacy-related subject matter.
-Other CE programs will be accepted if PTCB determines that they pertain to pharmacy-related subject matter.
+PTCB has determined that all CE programs offered by ACPE-accredited providers with the target audience designation "T" satisfy the requirement of pertaining to pharmacy technician-specific subject matter.
+Other CE programs will be accepted if PTCB determines that the program's objectives assess or sustain the competency critical to pharmacy technician practice stated in PTCB’s Pharmacy Technician Certification Examination Blueprint.
+Any CE hours earned after January 1, 2015 with the target audience designation "P” (pharmacist-specific) will not be accepted.
 For more information please refer to the Recertification Policy.